AndreasZacchi/KruskalsAlgorithm/README.md

 # An implementation of Kruskals Algorithm in p5.js
 Currently it's in the state used for a school project about calculating the shortest path between all points.
-However by modifying the sketch.js it's possible to a randomly generated tree insted of the predefined.
+However by modifying the sketch.js it's possible to use a randomly generated tree insted of the predefined.

 ## Run Locally